Andreas Schotel

 Andreas Schotel (1896-1984) was a respected Dutch graphic artist.
 He made many etchings of the life and work of the farmers and farm workers from North Brabant.
 He also meticulously documented the transition from traditional to mechanized operations.

 He was married to Mies Gips.
 They had three daughters, one of whom, however, died at a young age.
 Schotel's relatives emigrated throughout the world - splitting between the Netherlands and the United Kingdom.

 Emigrating throughout numerous countries due to the World War, in Germany occupied Belgium where Schotel's father Petrus Johannes Schotel was located.

-The United Kingdom was known to be one of the countries where the Schotel's emigrated to.
-Numerous descendants of the Schotel family, are believed to of lived in Eastbourne a coast-side city within East Sussex and others located within Cornwall.
-A confirmed descendant Spencer Schotel, born on the 29th of June 2004, in Hastings is believed to be a direct descendant of Andreas Schotel.